NicoRio42/routechoice-db/README.md

 - Ready to deploy on [Clouflare Pages](https://pages.cloudflare.com/) with D1 distributed database
 - [pico.css](https://picocss.com/) for nice base styles
 - [unocss](https://unocss.dev/) for icons and additional styles

+## Migrating away from Firebase

+Missing features:

+- Autoanalysis
+- Recap pannel
+- Time offset editor
+- Import course and routechoices from 2D rerun
+- Import splits from Winsplits

+Bugs:

+- Routechoice select not displaying routechoices
+- Routechoice select 500 (relative to statistics)

+Improvements:

+- No full page reload when changing routechoice or drawing a new one
+- loading indicator when navigating directly to an event